innertrends/Labs/ApiClients/Compass-Js/README.md

      ```  _itl.log("no_dentity"); ```
      note: the "_identity" special key, from the event_data, will overwrite  for the current request the globally set user

+  The logs are logically separated in two categories: errors and actions.
+The default type if not explicitly set is "action".
+To send an 'error' event in the 'event data' array use the '_type' special key to set it. ( _type:"error")

  To query the logs database you must use the "stream" method   which accepts 1 parameter: